aplauche/bulk-image-resize/README.md

 ## Features

  - Crop to a specified width or height while maintaining aspect ratio
- - Crop to a set asect ratio and use cover or contain strategy to fit
+ - Crop to a set aspect ratio and use cover or contain strategy to fit
  - Compress to desired level
  - Convert to jpeg/webp